 As it was in the beginning, today the Chamber is organized, funded, directed, operated and accountable to its business investors (members).
 From its beginning, the Chamber has been focused on developing and conducting a program of work that meets the responsibility it holds to members and to the community which it serves.
 Current membership benefits include incredible savings and educational programs, and opportunities to get noticed and build connections.

 The organization operates under a standing committee structure rather than an issue-driven one as in the early years.
 The current committees of the organization include: Ambassadors, Agriculture, By-Laws, Education & Workforce Development, Executive, Finance, Health & Wellness, Legislative, Membership & Marketing, and Nominating.
 The Sandusky County Safety Council is also managed through the Chamber office.

 Organizations that are closely affiliated with the Chamber include the Sandusky County Economic Development Corporation, Leadership Sandusky County, Downtown Fremont, Inc. and the Sandusky County Convention & Visitors Bureau.

 Today, our membership averages around 325 businesses and our base business membership rate (business with up to 3 full-time employees) is $250 with special rates for educational institutions and home-based businesses.
-The Chamber staff consists of one full-time CEO/President, a full-time Program Coordinator, a full-time Operations Coordinator, and a part-time REACH & Safety Council Coordinator.
+The Chamber staff consists of one full-time CEO/President, a full-time Program & Events Coordinator, a full-time Marketing & Membership Coordinator, and a part-time Operations Coordinator.

 The Chamber of Commerce works very closely with other county-wide organizations.; We feel that these close affiliations make each of us individually stronger organizations, as we function with minimal cross-over, leaving each organization to serve the community in the fashion that fits their mission best.
 These organizations are: